W4ngatang/Song-Lyric-Visualization/README.md

 STEPS
-1. pull artist name
-2. search AZLyrics for song
+1. redo using MetroLyrics top 100 lists, which are also conveniently sorted by genre, search by keyword (50 results)
-3. scrape lyrics
+2. scrape lyrics
-4. format lyrics, e.g. remove [Verse]
+3. format lyrics, e.g. remove [Verse]
-5. store in database
+4. store in database
-6. visualize data
+5. visualize data